yshrsmz/bucketeer-android-sdk/README.md

 ### Development with Android Studio

-Open Android Studio and import `sdk/android`.
+Open Android Studio and import `bucketeer-android-sdk`.

 ### Development with command line